-If your child regularly brings his or her lunch to school, you’ve faced the “what to pack” dilemma.
+If your child regularly brings their lunch to school, you’ve faced the “what to pack” dilemma.
 You want to pack something nutritious, but you also need to be sure your kids will eat it.
 A thrown-out lunch does nothing for your child’s health or your wallet; it’s basically cash in the trash.

-In addition to providing roughly a third of the nutrients your child’s body needs to grow and be healthy, a well-balanced lunch also provides brain and body energy to remain alert and focused for the rest of his or her school day.
-So making sure your child eats it is crucial.
+In addition to providing roughly a third of the nutrients your child’s body needs to grow and be healthy, a well-balanced lunch also provides brain and body energy to remain alert and focused for the rest of the school day.
+So, making sure your child eats it is crucial.
 Finding that balance of nutritious and delicious can sometimes be a challenge, but it’s far from impossible.

-I recently spoke to my friend Sally Kuzemchak, a registered dietitian, author of Cooking Light Dinnertime Survival Guide: Feed Your Family.
-Save Your Sanityand author of the Real Mom Nutrition blog, to get her ideas.
-Most of us view a school lunch as a sandwich, a side, a drink and maybe a treat, but Kuzemchak thinks in broader categories: “a protein source, whole grain, fruit, vegetable and ideally a calcium source as well,” she says.
+I spoke to my friend Sally Kuzemchak, a registered dietitian, author of Cooking Light Dinnertime Survival Guide: Feed Your Family.
+Save Your Sanity and author of the Real Mom Nutrition blog, to get her ideas.
+Most of us view a school lunch as a sandwich, a side, a drink and maybe a treat, but Kuzemchak thinks in broader categories: “A protein source, whole grain, fruit, vegetable, and ideally a calcium source as well,” she says.
 This concept can broaden your possibilities and allow you think “outside of the lunchbox.”

 For example, a lunch of whole-grain crackers, turkey and cheddar cubes, melon balls, and cucumber sticks with some dip meets all the requirements, as does a slice or two (depending on size) of leftover pizza and apple slices with peanut butter.
 Even a basic sandwich can be more appealing if you swap out plain bread for cinnamon bread, a hot-dog roll, a whole-grain mini bagel, or a whole-grain tortilla.